finsterthecat/spring-boot-rest-example/README.md

 Once you have successfully run the application as a Java application, consider building and running it within a Docker container.
 Once you have docker running on your computer, there are two steps:

 * Build the image using [docker build](https://docs.docker.com/engine/reference/commandline/build/).
-* Create and start the image in a new docker container using [docker run](https://docs.docker.com/engine/reference/commandline/run/).
+* Create and start a container based on the image using [docker run](https://docs.docker.com/engine/reference/commandline/run/).

 ```
 build . -t spring-boot-rest-example:1